tardate/LittleArduinoProjects/Equipment/TraceTogetherToken/README.md

 The token I'm looking at is I think is the second major version.

 It's a well made case that is designed for access and repair e.g. battery replacement.
 No permanent bonding, yeah!
-It could probably be scaled down & slimmed down quite a bit, however absolute minimal size was probably not a leading design requirement (a more chunky fob does make it easier to handle and less likely to be lost I guess).
+It could probably be scaled down & slimmed down quite a bit, however absolute minimal size may not have been a key design requirement (a more chunky fob does make it easier to handle and less likely to be lost I guess).

 Basic observations: